StevenNBrown/DCComicsdle/README.md

 Welcome to DCComicsdle!

-This project was built using PostgreSQL (hosted on Neon), FastAPI, and Python for the backend, with HTML, CSS, and JavaScript powering the frontend.
+This project was built using SQL (hosted on Neon), FastAPI, and Python for the backend, with HTML, CSS, and JavaScript powering the frontend.
 The application is hosted on Render.

 Inspiration